KetakiMDeshmukh/eScan/README.md

 ## ⚙️ Applications

 eScan is PDF creator application which is mainly based on Dart programming language.
 This is a simple application which allows you to scan documents, images from your mobile phone.
 You can create a combined document from these images which gets automatically saved in the downloads folder.
 You don't need to look for the pdf anywhere else. eScan has a very simple and user friendly GUI, which makes it easy to use.
-The main feature about this app is _*Optical Character Recognition*_.
 It can read characters from the image/document.
 PDFs can be made searchable using this feature.
 The rest applications of this app are the same which we use in our day-to-day life, like word to pdf, excel sheet to pdf, ppt to pdf, image to pdf conversions, etc.

 ## 🔮 Future Scope

+- Optial Character Recognition.
 - Users will be able to create a custom pdf.
 - They could edit a pdf, extract images & text part of the pdf separately.
 - User can connect his/her drive to this app, so that he/she can directly access/store files on the drive.